The iOS SDK Guide Follow

 file.
 Make sure you use this to access your Xcode project.

-Complete these steps to add the Meridian SDK to your iOS Xcode project without CocoaPods.
+Complete these steps to add the Meridian SDK to your iOS Xcode project manually.

-Don’t complete these steps if you’re using CocoaPods.
+Don’t complete these steps if you’re using CocoaPods or the Swift Package Manager.

 -

-In your Xcode project, put the Meridian.framework folder into the Embedded Binaries section.
+In your Xcode project, put the Meridian.xcframework folder into the Embedded Binaries section.

 -